Dynatrace/dynatrace-otel-collector/internal/processor/entrypointenrichmentprocessor/README.md

 [Load Balancing Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/loadbalancingexporter)
 in a preceding collector tier to pin traces to the same downstream instance before this processor.

+## Limitations

+**Same-service span arriving across batches.** When the `HAS_IS_REMOTE` flag is unset (older SDKs) and a same-service parent arrives in a *later* OTLP batch than one of its children, the child is classified as a local root at insert time (safe default: parent not visible → assume service boundary) and is not reclassified when the parent arrives.
+Parent and child then end up in separate subtree emissions.
+Real-world incidence is low: most SDKs export a request's spans in one batch, and modern SDKs set the `HAS_IS_REMOTE`/`IS_REMOTE` flags.

+**Concurrency model.** The current implementation uses a single mutex around all buffer state.
+For high-throughput deployments, this may become a bottleneck.
+A future optimization is to adopt per-trace worker serialization (similar to `groupbytraceprocessor`'s EventMachine pattern).

 [development]: https://github.com/open-telemetry/opentelemetry-collector#development
 [Dynatrace]: https://www.dynatrace.com